Your Guide To Adult Vaccines

 Who needs it: Adults 50 and older who are at high risk for contracting hepatitis B including healthcare and public-safety workers, sexually active people who aren't in a long-term monogamous relationship, and people who inject drugs, including people with diabetes who are under age 60.
 (Diabetics age 60-plus should talk to a doctor about whether to get the vaccine).
 Other groups at risk include those with a chronic liver condition, people with HIV or on kidney dialysis, men who have sex with men, prison inmates, and anyone who plans to travel to a country where hepatitis B virus transmission is common.
 (To check, go to www.cdc.gov/travel, click on the country you're visiting and then “vaccinations").

 How often: The traditional vaccine requires three doses over six months, but a new one (Heplisav-B) approved in 2018 requires just two doses in one month and has been shown to yield a better antibody response in older adults.
+Another new vaccine called Sci-B-Vac also shown to be more effective in older adults was submitted to the FDA for approval in 2021.
 There is also a combination vaccine for both hepatitis A and B called Twinrix, which is given in three doses over six months.

 Why you need it: The hepatitis B virus is 50 to 100 times more infectious than HIV and can survive outside the body for at least a week.
 It's spread through the transfer of bodily fluids such as blood or semen, or from mother to baby.
 You can also pick it up by sharing an item such as a razor or a toothbrush that was used by an infected person.

-Parting shot: Because they may not have symptoms, they can end up with serious liver disease, and they can also spread the disease to others without knowing it.
+Parting shot: Because those that are infected may not have symptoms, they can end up with serious liver disease, and they can also spread the disease to others without knowing it.
 If you think you may have hepatitis B, a simple blood test can determine if you are infected.